 - Does it need to be

 - Does coverage require seeing a practitioner in the network?

 - Do I have coverage if I go out-of-network?

 - Are there any limits and requirements—for example, on the number of visits or the amount you will pay?

 - How much do I have to pay out-of-pocket?

-It’s always a good idea to keep records about all contacts you have with your insurance company, including notes on calls and copies of bills, claims, and letters.
-This will help if a dispute arises about a claim.
+Keep records about all contacts you have with your insurance company, including notes on calls and copies of bills, claims, and letters.
+This may help if you have a claim dispute.